gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 but gives dense, difficult talks is not invited back.

-Over time: the conference circuit selects for performance.
+Over time, the conference circuit selects for performance.

 The most visible academics
-are those who have learned to perform — to give the stimulating talk, to generate the quotable phrase, to be the name that draws an audience.
+are those who have learned to perform: to give the stimulating talk, to generate the quotable phrase, to be the name that draws an audience.

-**Grant funding:**
+Grant funding follows the same logic.

 Grant proposals must be readable by committees that are not specialists